brokechubb/Jakey/SECURITY.md

 ## Data Privacy

-JakeySelfBot stores data locally for functionality:
+Jakey stores data locally for functionality:
 - Conversation history is stored locally for context
 - User preferences are stored to personalize interactions
 - No data is transmitted to external servers beyond configured API endpoints